We are at a pivotal juncture in the world of ERP software and enterprise technology.

 3. More Organizations will be Forced Off Their Legacy ERP Systems

-As more ERP vendors (link to /erp-vendors/ page) increase their investments in cloud solutions, they will likely continue paring back R&D in some of their legacy products.
+As more ERP vendors (link to /resource-center/erp-database/page) increase their investments in cloud solutions, they will likely continue paring back R&D in some of their legacy products.
 For example, products such as Oracle EBS, Microsoft Great Plains, and Epicor Prelude are likely to see rapid deterioration of focus and support for these products as they are sunset.
 Vendors will be less likely to introduce new functionality or provide long-term support for these dated products, leading many organizations to conclude that they have no choice but to migrate to more modern enterprise technologies.
 When combined with trends #1 and #2 above, executives are more likely to reconsider their platforms of choice moving forward into the long-term.

 SAP vs. Oracle Case Study